French Louisianians: Mobile Alabama, the Athens of the South

 The Mobile Carnival Museum in Mobile, Alabama.
 Mardi Gras traditions began in Mobile.

 Mobile contained approximately 40% of all of Alabama's free black population.
-Mobile's free people of color were the Creoles.
-A people of diverse origins, the Creoles formed an elite with their own schools, churches, fire company, and social organizations.
+Mobile's free people of color were known as the Creoles, a distinct group with it own schools, churches, fire company, and social organizations.
 Many Creoles were the descendants of free blacks at the time of Mobile's capture by American forces, and who retained their freedoms by treaty and treated by the American government as a unique people.
 Other Creoles were blood relatives of white Mobilians including those of prominent families.

-Mobile gained the nickname the "Athens of the South" as it became rich and prospered.
-European immigrants from continental Europe as well as those who had already established themselves in Northern cities flocked to Mobile.
-By 1860, Mobile boasted a population of 30,000.
+In the mid-19th century Mobile grew prosperous.
+This is reflected in the nickname it would acquired around this time: "the Athens of the South."
+Immigrants from continental Europe and elsewhere in the United States arrived in growing number.
+By 1860, Mobile's population had grown to 30,000.